 This notorious table, which looks more like a big rock, is hollow and has 34 small holes around it.

-Allegedly, the Minoans would use those holes to insert seeds as an offer to the gods for a fruitful crop.
+Allegedly, the Minoans would use those holes to insert seeds to offer the gods a fruitful crop.
 However, we are unsure of its use, so feel free to let your imagination loose when you see it.

 Other points of interest include the throne chamber, a shrine room in the south wing, an assembly chamber with a lustral basin, the treasure room, and a big building called Loggia, where religious rites took place.